The Ultimate 2 Days in Cinque Terre Itinerary

 How Many Days in Cinque Terre?

-The amount of days you spend in Cinque Terre depends on your goals with your trip and the activities you want to partake in.
+How many days you spend in Cinque Terre depends on what you want from your trip and the activities you want to partake in.
 With over 48 trails, Cinque Terre is the perfect destination for hikers of different levels.
 With the splendid Ligurian sea, Cinque Terre is also perfect for people who love water-activities and boat excursions.

 With that said, let’s answer your question: is 2 days enough in Cinque Terre?
 Yes!

-The 5 towns of the Cinque Terre are all small with little to see, as they mainly host restaurants and touristy-shops.
+The 5 towns of the Cinque Terre are all small with little to see.
+They mainly consist of restaurants and touristy shops.
 Due to this, you can walk through all the 5 towns in a day.
 You can do this by hiking the whole coast, or taking the Cinque Terre Train.

-How to Spend the Ultimate 2 Days in Cinque Terre Italy
+How to Spend the Perfect 2 Days in Cinque Terre Italy

 Day 1 of the 2 Days in Cinque Terre Itinerary